Tombs, Treasures, and 2,000-year-old Bronze Sword Unearthed in China

 - Enormous tomb of First Emperor’s grandmother unearthed in China

 - Cao Cao and his seventy-two decoy tombs – so which one is real?

-The finding adds to another recent discovery of an ancient sword in China.
-Late last year, an 11-year-old boy was washing his hands in the Laozhoulin River in Gaoyou County, China, when he felt something hard and metallic.
+The finding adds to another discovery of an ancient sword in China.
+In late 2014, an 11-year-old boy was washing his hands in the Laozhoulin River in Gaoyou County, China, when he felt something hard and metallic.
 He pulled out the object and found that it was a rusty sword, later dated to around the time of the Shang and Zhou dynasties, more than 3,000 years ago, which is among the oldest swords ever recovered – the first bronze swords are believed to have first been developed in China around 3,200 years ago.

 A bronze Shang dynasty sword.
 Credit: Huhan Provincial Museum .

 Archaeologists have said that they hope the new discovery will bring a greater understanding of the culture and customs between the Warring States Period and East Han Dynasty.